AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/add-local-avatar/readme.txt

 == Description ==
 Adds local (private) avatars for your users.
 Maybe your users don't want a global avatar, aren't IT savvy enough to set a Gravatar up, simply want a private avatar for your blog, or any other reason too...

-<b>v9.0 Requires PHP version 5.1.3 or greater.</b>
+<b>From v9.0 Avatars requires PHP version 5.1.3 or greater.</b>

 The plug-in now delivers the much requested feature of allowing users to upload their own local avatar.
 And, the latest new feature allows your users to use their <a href="http://twitter.com" rel="nofollow">Twitter</a> avatar.
-The order of precedence is; <i>Local</i>, <i>Twitter</i>, then <i>Global</i>.
+The order of precedence is; *Local*, *Twitter*, then *Global*.
 In other words; if you define a Local avatar for a user, that will be used, if there is no Local avatar defined and a Twitter ID is given for a user, the plugin will try to use that avatar.
 Lastly, where no Local avatar is defined and no Twitter ID is given (or Twitter doesn't return a match), a unique Global avatar (<a href="http://gravatar.com/" rel="nofollow">Gravatar</a>) will be generated.

 The local avatar feature list:<ul>
 <li>Have global or local avatars for your users.</li>